web3privacy/hackathon-2025-berlin/README.md

 ## 🚀 Cypherpunk Lanunchpad: Build What Matters, Keep It Alive

-The Cypherpunk Launchpad is a 4-week post-hackathon project support track for teams who want to go further and build something that works daily and bring real impact to the world.
+The Cypherpunk Launchpad is a 4-week post-hackathon support program for selected teams ready to take their projects further—building real-world solutions that work every day and create meaningful impact.

 * Mentorship from top cryptographers, founders, and seasoned hackers
 * Weekly check-ins to help you stay on track and move fast